midzer/beerbase/content/breweries/bbc-brewing-co-llc/bourbon-barrel-smoked-porter.md

 srm: 0
 upc: 0
 ---
-Think of Guinness but with a smooth bite" to it.
+Think of Guinness but with a \smooth bite\" to it.
 This is a wonder beer for those of us who enjoy a porter."